zrahabibi/portfolio/README.md

 Install and activate the Advanced Custom Fields (ACF) plugin.

-Activate the "Hello Elmementor child" child theme and the [YOUR_PLUGIN_NAME] plugin.
+Activate the "Hello Elmementor child" child theme

-Go to ACF -> Tools and import the [REPLACE_WITH_ACF_EXPORT_FILE.json] file to set up the "Projects" custom fields.

 Navigate to the "Projects" custom post type and add a few sample projects.